ZENALC/algobot/README.md

 <hr>

 Please note that Algobot requires TA-LIB.
 You can view instructions on how to download TA-LIB from [here](https://github.com/mrjbq7/ta-lib).
 For Windows users, it's best to download the .whl package for your Python install and `pip install it`.
-For Linux and MacOS users, there's excellent documenation available in the link provided above.
+For Linux and MacOS users, there's excellent documentation available in the link provided above.

 <hr>